Vuzereus/malaysia-postcodes/README.md

 - [Malaysia_Postcode-states.csv](Malaysia_Postcode-states.csv)
 - [Malaysia_Postcode-postcodes.csv](Malaysia_Postcode-postcodes.csv)

-These files are available under the [CC BY 3.0 DEED](https://creativecommons.org/licenses/by/3.0/).

 ### Data Organization

 To make navigation easier, we've organized the data by state.
 Explore the individual state files for a comprehensive breakdown of postcodes.